rnat697/HandwrittenCharactersAndDigitRecogniser/README.md

 # Handwritten Character and Digit Recogniser
-Authors: Team 10 - Shou Miyamoto and Rachel Nataatmadja
+Authors: Team 10 - Shou Miyamoto and Rachel Nataatmadja This is a tool that recognises handwritten digits and English letters using LeNet5 and SpinalNet as Neural Network models and EMNIST dataset.
+The project is to design and implement a user interface and its back-end where users can carry out the machine learning tasks with the dataset.

 # Instructions for Install and Run
 1. Use a device with windows operating system.
 This because we have based the GUI on windows operating systems and have been using the windows operating system to program this.